-- Conversion Rate Optimization: Conversion rate optimization is the systematic process of adjusting the textual and visual elements of an app’s product page, ensuring a higher percentage of users download the app after seeing it.
+- Conversion Rate Optimization: Conversion rate optimization is the systematic process of adjusting the textual and visual elements of an app’s product page to ensure that a higher percentage of users download the app after seeing it.

-These two pillars work closely together: a solid keyword optimization strategy will result in higher rankings, while great conversion rate optimization procedures will make sure the increased visibility leads to more app downloads.
+These two pillars work closely together – a solid keyword optimization strategy will result in higher rankings, while great conversion rate optimization procedures will make sure that increased visibility leads to more app downloads.

 ASO vs SEO

-ASO is often referred to as mobile SEO or SEO for apps.
-This analogy comes in pretty handy when understanding the overall principle of App Store Optimization.
+App Store Optimization, or ASO, is often referred to as mobile SEO or SEO for apps.
+This analogy comes in pretty handy when understanding the overall principle of ASO.
 But the app stores and the web are two very different ecosystems, hence there are quite some differences between ASO and SEO.

-- Keywords: In the app stores, keyword optimization is limited to the app title, subtitle and keyword field or long description.
+- Keywords: In the app stores, keyword optimization is limited to the app title, subtitle, and keyword field or long description.
 Therefore, app marketers need to carefully select a handful of relevant keywords to increase their visibility.
-On the web, on the other hand, it is possible to optimize different web pages for different search queries.
+On the web, conversely, it is possible to optimize different web pages for different search queries.

 - Backlinks vs App Downloads: Search engines rely on the amount and quality of backlinks to determine the authority of a website.
 App stores rely on app download velocity to assess authority.
 The more downloads an app receives over an amount of time, the higher the ranking chances of the app.

-There is no question that App Store Optimization should be part of every mobile marketer’s marketing stack, especially for these reasons:
+There is no question that App Store Optimization should be part of every mobile marketer’s marketing stack, especially for the following reasons: